But before you apply for a loan, there are some things you need to consider.

 If the amount you need is relatively small and you’re confident you can pay it back quickly, a credit card with an interest-free period on purchases is another option that could suit.

 Use our calculator to look at how much your repayments could be and how that may impact your budget.

-This impacts the amount of interest you’ll pay, and ultimately the overall cost of the loan.
+This impacts the amount of interest you’ll pay and the overall cost of the loan.
 The longer the loan term is the less your regular repayments will be.
 But you'll likely end up paying more interest over the course of the loan.
-Again you can use our calculator to look at how changing the loan term may change the overall amount of interest you pay.
+Again, you can use our calculator to look at how changing the loan term may change the overall amount of interest you pay.

-Loans are advertised with a ‘representative APR’ which is an annual percentage rate.
-This allows you to quickly compare the available offers from different banks.
+Loans are advertised with a representative APR (annual percentage rate).
+It allows you to quickly compare the available offers from different banks.
 However, the final interest rate you're offered will be determined by:

 Some lenders will charge you a fee for paying off your personal loan early.
 If you feel this is something you may want to do, then avoiding this fee could be a key requirement.

 It can be a good idea to check, if only to make sure there are no mistakes on your file.
-Keep in mind that your credit report isn’t the only thing that a bank will look at when making a decision.
+However, your credit report isn’t the only thing that a bank will look at when making a decision.
 So it won’t tell you whether or not you will be approved.